textpattern/textpattern.github.io/tags/image-url.md

 Tag will accept the following attributes (**case-sensitive**):

 * `id="integer"`
 An `id` assigned at upload of an image to display.
-The IDs can be found on the "Images administration panel":../administration/images-panel.
+The IDs can be found on the [Images administration panel](../administration/images-panel).
 Default: unset.
 * `link="link type"`
 Whether to hyperlink the URL or not.